A Recipe for Watermarking Diffusion Models: Empirical studies

-\section{Empirical Studies}
+\section{Empirical studies}

-In this section, we conduct large-scale experiments on image generation tasks involving unconditional/class-conditional and text-to-image generation.
-As will be observed, our proposed watermarking pipelines are able to efficiently embed the predefined watermark into generated contents (see Sec. \ref{sec_5_1}) and text-to-image DMs (see Sec. \ref{sec_5_2}).
-In Sec. \ref{sec_6}, we discuss the design choices and other ablation studies of watermarking in greater detail.
+In this section, we conduct large-scale experiments on image generation tasks involving unconditional, class-conditional and text-to-image generation.
+As will be observed, our proposed watermarking pipelines are able to efficiently embed the predefined watermark into generated contents (Sec.~\ref{sec_5_1}) and text-to-image DMs (Sec.~\ref{sec_5_2}).
+In Sec.~\ref{sec_5_3}, Sec.~\ref{sec_5_4}, Appendix~\ref{supp:visualization} and~\ref{supp:design_choice}, we discuss the design choices and other ablation studies of watermarking in greater detail.